It's Play Kit delivery day!

 - Set this first ring back in its place on the base.

-- Then slowly show your baby how to remove one ring from the post.
+- Slowly show your toddler how to remove one ring from the post.

-Try to give your toddler lots of uninterrupted time to work on the material for as long as they like.
-When they are done with the toy, encourage your toddler to put the material back where it goes.
+Try to give your toddler lots of uninterrupted time to work for as long as they like.
+When they are done playing, encourage your toddler to put everything back where it goes.
 If they have moved onto something else and you don’t want to interrupt their focus, you can put it away and show them next time.

 A tip for storage is to take the rings off the stacker and leave them in a basket or small container on the shelf for next time.
 Sometimes things that are “undone” are more inviting for your toddler.